Gujaratigirl/Extraterrestrial-Sightings-Locator/README.md

 Created a website that allows the user to narrow in on a set of dates so that it can be easier to locate specific reports.

+This allows the data to be seen in a more managable manner.